zz562/python-sample-vscode-flask-tutorial/README.md

-# Python/Flask Turtorial Sample for VS Code
+# Python/Flask Tutorial Sample for VS Code

 * This sample contains the completed program from the tutorial [Using Flask in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-flask).
 Intermediate steps are not included.